 Marcus is entering his 7th year with All City, with 2021 being his Second on staff.
 He played in the marching band at Chief Sealth International High School all four years, graduating in 2018.
 He now attends the University of Washington and is pursuing a degree in Music Education and is a member of the Husky Marching Band in the Trumpet section.
 After a year of no marching band at all, Marcus is very excited to return to All City.

-Hayden will be returning for her third year with All-City and her first year on staff!
+Hayden will be returning for her fourth year with All-City and her second year on staff!
 While in the band, Hayden was in the Flute/Piccolo Section and Drum Major Squad.
-Currently, she is a Molecular, Cellular, and Developmental Biology major with Music and Microbiology minors at the University of Washington, where she is also a member of the Piccolo Section and the Drum Major Squad of the Husky Marching Band.
-She is also a Brother of the Gamma Chapter of Kappa Kappa Psi, National Honorary Band Service Fraternity.
+At the University of Washington, Hayden was a member of the Husky Marching band, serving as 2020-2021 Piccolo Co-Section Leader, and most notably, one of the 2021-2022 Drum Majors.
+She was also a Brother of the Gamma Chapter of Kappa Kappa Psi, National Honorary Band Service Fraternity.
+She has graduated from the UW this year with a major in Molecular, Cellular, and Developmental Biology and minors in Music and Microbiology.
+Since graduating, Hayden has been working in a pharmacology lab performing research on the mitochondria.
 She is excited to work with the flutes and piccolos this year!

 This will be Yize’s (pronounced “Eat-za”) fifth year with the All-City Band clarinet section and her first year on staff.
 Beginning at the age of five when she picked up a violin, her music experience includes a year with the Seattle Youth Symphony Orchestra, seven years in school concert bands, and four years in her high school’s pep and marching band, serving as section leader for one of them.
 Currently, Yize is studying at Willamette University with the aid of a bassoon scholarship to major in biochemistry, public health, and/or mathematics.
 She plays the bassoon in the University Wind Ensemble and hopes to participate in the University Chamber Orchestra, club pep band, and other small wind groups once the end of COVID-19 makes it safe to do so.
 Yize is very excited to return to ACB as a staff member this summer!

-Maleah Buchanan is super excited to be the saxophone staff member this summer!
-She was in All-City Band for 4 years in high school, and was in her my alma mater’s, Kennedy Catholic High School, band and jazz band for all 4 years.
+Maleah Buchanan is super excited to be one of the saxophone staff members this summer!
+This is her second year on staff.
+She was in All-City Band for 4 years in high school, and was in her high school‘s (Kennedy Catholic HS) band and jazz band for all 4 years.
 She is super passionate about music!
-It is what she wants to do for the rest of her life, as evidenced by the major she chose for college.
-Maleah is currently a freshman Music Education major at the illustrious HBCU, Langston University in Oklahoma.
-By the time this summer rolls around though, she will have completed her freshman year, and will be starting her sophomore year in the fall of 2021.
-She can’t wait to meet you all and is excited to work hard and make this a great summer!
+She is a Music Education Major with a concentration in Instrumental and Vocal at the illustrious HBCU, Langston University in Oklahoma.
+She can’t wait to meet all her students and work hard and have a great summer!

-Ava Lim is a first-year student at the University of Washington and this will be her first year as an All City Band staff member.
-After spending all four years of high school involved in marching, concert, and jazz bands along with participating in ACB every summer, she now is active in the UW Marching Band, Wind Ensemble, and Jazz Combos.
-Ava spent two years in high school leading the saxophone section and continues to learn leadership through the honorary band service organization, Kappa Kappa Psi.
-She is also a founding member of the UW student organizations Jazz Directory and Music for Charity.
+Ava Lim is a second-year student at the University of Washington and this will be her second year as an All-City Band staff member.
+She is studying Human-Centered Design and Engineering with a minor in music and is an active musician on campus including Husky Marching Band.
 With ACB being such a huge part of how she came to love band, Ava is beyond excited to give back and work alongside students this summer.
+Go Dawgs!